-Pathfinders are spreading rapidly, especially within schools and districts that try one to see their impact.
-At Singapore American School, one Pathfinder led to another, which led to another, and then another - the effects became so profound that the connected learning community model overhauled their entire campus serving 4,000 learners.
-In the Cranston Public School District in Rhode Island, Pathfinders led to the transformation the district's oldest elementary school with amazing outcomes.
-At North Junior High in Hopkins, MN, starting small meant creating a school-within-a-school with very limited resources; by simply activating hallway space with agile furniture, they could begin the transformation immediately on a small budget.
+Pathfinders are spreading, especially within schools and districts that have done one already.
+At Singapore American School, one Pathfinder led to another, which led to another, and then another - the effects became so profound that the Learning Community model overhauled their entire campus serving 4,000 learners.

 Contact Nathan Strenge